(This story was updated on March 11 following WynnBET’s official launch.)

-After five sportsbooks launched in Virginia beginning in January, the market had been relatively quiet.
+After five sportsbooks launched in January, the Virginia sports betting market had been relatively quiet.
 WynnBET is the first new VA sportsbook to make its debut since William Hill launched on Feb.
 3.

 The gap between permit approval and launch has generally not been more than a couple of days.
-Caesars launched the William Hill app a week after its approval.
+Caesars launched the Caesars VA app a week after its approval.
 That seven-day gap was the longest between authorization and launch.
 Here is a look at when the other VA online sportsbooks were approved and when they launched: